TugOfWords/client/README.md

 ### Testing
 - To run tests:
 `yarn test`
-- You will not be able to commit code unless it passes all tests
 ### Linting
 We are using [eslint](https://eslint.org/) with enforced [styles](https://github.com/airbnb/javascript) defined by Airbnb
 - To lint the entire code: